University of Washington Policy Directory

 2. Definitions

-1) Sexual assault is sexual contact with another person without, or that exceeds, that person's consent.
+1) Sexual assault includes sexual contact with another person without, or that exceeds, that person's consent.

 2) For the purposes of this subsection, "sexual contact" includes:

-• Any penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ, of another person.
+• Any penetration, no matter how slight, of the vagina or anus with any body part or object, or oral-genital contact.

 3) For the purposes of this subsection:

-a) "Consent" means that at the time of and throughout the sexual contact, there are actual words or conduct indicating freely given agreement between the parties to engage in the sexual contact.
+"Consent" means that at the time of and throughout the sexual contact, there are words or conduct that reasonably communicate freely given agreement between or among the parties to engage in the sexual contact.
+In addition:

-• Past consent does not imply future consent.
+• Past consent alone is not sufficient to imply future consent;

-• Consent given to one person does not imply consent given to another person.
+• Consent given to one person does not constitute consent given to another person;

-• Consent to one sexual act does not imply consent to other sexual acts.
+• Consent to one sexual act does not constitute consent to other sexual acts;

-• Indicators that a person may be incapacitated by drugs or alcohol and therefore, cannot grant consent include, but are not limited to, stumbling, falling down, an inability to stand or walk on their own, slurred speech or incoherent communication, an inability to focus their eyes or confusion about what is happening around them, passing out, or vomiting.
+• Indicators of incapacitation include, but are not limited to: stumbling, falling down, an inability to stand or walk on their own, slurred speech or incoherent communication, an inability to focus their eyes or confusion about what is happening around them, combativeness, emotional volatility, incontinence, passing out, or vomiting.

 • A failure to exhibit any of these behaviors does not necessarily mean that a person is capable of giving consent or is not incapacitated.